A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL under Various Scenarios

 On the other hand, conversation is another cross-sentence SRL scenario.
-The ellipsis and anaphora frequently occur in dialogues and the predicate-argument structures must be handled over the entire conversation. \citet{DBLP:conf/icmlc2/HeWLSC21} proposed the Conversational SRL (CSRL) at the first time.
+The ellipsis and anaphora frequently occur in dialogues and the predicate-argument structures must be handled over the entire conversation. \citet{DBLP:journals/taslp/XuWSZSY21} proposed the Conversational SRL (CSRL) for the first time.
 They manually collected a CSRL dataset on the DuConv corpus and presented a BERT-based model to achieve the CSRL parsing. \citet{DBLP:conf/icmlc2/HeWLSC21} further proposed to incorporate external knowledge into CSRL model to help capture and correlate the entities. \citet{DBLP:conf/naacl/WuT0LWS22} explored the CSRL on few-shot and cross-lingual setting. \citet{DBLP:conf/ijcai/0001WZRJ22} investigated the integration of a latent graph for CSRL, enhancing structural information integration, near-neighbor influence. \citet{DBLP:journals/taslp/WuXS24} proposed to build structure-aware features to model the inter-speaker dependency and correlation of the predicates and the context utterances.
-In Table \ref{tab:res_diag}, we compare the SRL results on discourse and conversation scenarios.
+In Table~\ref{tab:res_diag}, we compare the SRL results on discourse and conversation scenarios.
+A consistent finding in discourse SRL systems is that null instantiation and implicit argument recovery remain far below the performance levels achieved on explicit, within-sentence arguments, as reflected in Table~\ref{tab:res_diag}.
+In contrast, conversational SRL systems achieve substantially higher overall F$_1$ scores on explicit argument identification, though cross-sentence argument recovery remains challenging.
+This gap in discourse SRL is not primarily attributable to model capacity: even strong PLM-based systems fail to reliably resolve implicit arguments, suggesting that the challenge lies in the absence of explicit surface cues rather than in representational limitations.
+A further unresolved challenge concerns evaluation methodology: most discourse SRL benchmarks are small and domain-specific, making it difficult to distinguish genuine generalization from overfitting to annotation idiosyncrasies.
+Conversational SRL introduces the additional complication that ellipsis and anaphora resolution are prerequisites for accurate role labeling, yet these subtasks are typically handled by separate upstream modules whose errors propagate into the SRL output.
+Whether end-to-end training can effectively learn to resolve these interdependencies without explicit intermediate supervision remains an open question.